AbdurRahman9594/mlops-predict-customer-feelings/README.md

 Successfully installed zenml-0.52.0
 ______________________________________________________________________________________________

-Therefore, you need to copy it and paste it in the below command and run it.
+Therefore, you need to copy the path, paste it into the below command, and run it.

 export PATH="$PATH:/home/abdur/.local/bin"
 ______________________________________________________________________________________________